aliazmenau3177-code/Preprocessed-and-Feature-Engineered-GUIDE-dataset-for-ML-Research/README.md

 In 2025 Microsft released the first publicly available Dataset of SOC.
 The intention was to fill the gap of existing research on SOC, where a verified real world dataset for SOC is not available to researchers.
 This leads to all SOC research being carried out on Datasets of other technologies such as IDS/ IPS e.t.c.
 With GUIDE, microsoft has filled this gap.
 However, microsoft's GUIDE like any other SOC data set cannot be directly used within Machine learning and Data mining algorithms since it contains many features and fields which are either non numeric in nature or do not make sense to the overall ML prediction process.
 The dataset has to be conditioned through pre-processing and featuer engineering in order to bring it into a shape which can be utilized by machine learning algorithms.
 # Dataset Information
+The original dataset of Microsoft GUIDE consisted of raw telemetry data related to SOC, consisting of 46 features/ columns which can be divided into 5 main cateogries of information as follows: -
+1. Identifiers
+2. Alert Meta Data
+3. MITRE ATT&CK annotations
+4. Host/ network context
+5. Enrichment Labels

+Four sequential processes have been executed on the given dataset to achieve following: -
+1.

 # Method of Access
 The subject Data sub set is in CSV format with a size of 3.48 GB and having 796 columns.